fodela/BackEnd_notes/deployment.md

 Pay as you go - You pay only for what you use and only when your code runs.
 Autoscaling - The number of active servers can grow or shrink based on demand.
 Serverless - Allows you to write and deploy code without having to worry about the underlying infrastructure.

+#### Benefits of using Cloud Computing

+There are several benefits to the cloud.

+Stop guessing about capacity.
+Avoid huge capital investments up front.
+Pay for only what you use.
+Scale globally in minutes.
+Deliver faster.